normanthesquid/wh40k-apocalypse/README.md

 __What's this?__

-Fundamalleus Organization created this project.
+This repository was based off the work of the Fundamalleus Organization to catch Apocalypse up to 9th edition.
+Certain datasheets felt very behind if you current played (slow thousand sons, daemon engines hitting on 4s, force orgs not matching up at all, firstborn marines still having 1W, etc).
 It's a GitHub repository of datafiles.
-It extends [Warhammer 40,000 Apocalypse](https://github.com/BSData/wh40k-apocalypse) and adds missing datasheets and rules from recent releases
+It extends [Warhammer 40,000 Fundapocalypse](https://github.com/normanthesquid/wh40k-fundapocalypse) and adds missing datasheets and rules from recent releases

 __Okay, nice project.
 Is it actually working?__ _I just want those files..._